-The name of Afghanistan was given by the British – designed to divide the people of Khorasan and weaken them through promoting the idea that the land is a Pashtun land & that its language should be Pashto.
-Afghanistan means the land of Afghans, Awghan, Pathans or Pashtoons also spelt as Pashtun.
+The name of Afghanistan was given by the British – designed to divide the people of Khorasan and weaken them through promoting the idea that the land is Pashtun land & that its language should be Pashto.
+Afghanistan means the ‘Land of Afghans, Awghan, Pathans or Pashtoons also spelt as Pashtuns.
 These names are variants of one name, Afghan.
-However, the modern day Afghanistan is a mosaic of various ethnics and the name Afghanistan is misleading and possessive.
+However, the modern day Afghanistan is a mosaic of various ethnic groups and the name Afghanistan is misleading and possessive.
 It is not representative of all and has destroyed the unity of the people and made them weak.

-The current chauvinist and ethnic supremacist policies of southern pashtuns continue and there won’t be any way out other than a partition.
-The northern majority of Khorasan don’t want to live and coexist with a violent tribe who support the atrocities of Taliban and their daily life is conducted by tribal laws which are primitive and extremely violent.
-There are two opposing factors, which is Persian langauge and Pashto (the minority language), after partition a huge part of the geography will adapt Persian as their only official language and so one of the biggest problems will be automatically solve.
+If the chauvinistic and ethnic supremacist policies of the current predominantely Pashtun made up government continue there won’t be any way out other than a partition.
+The northern majority of Afghanistan doesn’t want to live and coexist with a violent tribe who support the atrocities of the Taliban and whose daily life is conducted by tribal laws which are primitive and extremely violent.
+There are two opposing factors, which is Persian langauge and Pashto (the minority language), after partition a huge part of the geography will adapt Persian as their only official language and so one of the biggest problems will be automatically solved.
 Pashtuns can do whatever they desire with their language in the south.
 Northern, Central and Western regions no longer desired or accept to be ruled by a tribal goon from the south.

-Before the invention of the “Afghanistan”, the land used to be known as other names: Ariana and Khorasan, with the most recent being Khorasan.
-The region was called Khorasan for 1500 years and the name was fairer and represented the state as well as the people better.
+Before the invention of the name “Afghanistan”, the land used to be known as other names: Ariana and Khorasan, with the most recent being Khorasan.
+The region was called Khorasan for 1400 years and the name was fairer and represented the region as well as the people better.
 It clearly doesn’t favor one ethnicity over another.
-As Khorasan, the region was once an advancing civilization and embodied many ethnics.
+As Khorasan means ‘Land of Sunrise’.
+The region was once an advancing civilization and embodied many ethnic groups.
 However, as the Pashtun nomads entered and invaded the regions, they scattered and spread over, imposing their existence as well as a need for a country.

-Pashtuns are originally from the South so perhaps and they can rightly go back there and govern rightly over their own people.
-And leave the North to themselves.
+Pashtuns are originally from the South so perhaps and they can rightly go back there and govern rightly over their own people and leave the North to itself.
 They did not bring any progress in the past—which is fairly obvious considering the condition of the country today—so logically, they won’t bring any progress in the future.
 And if the country is partitioned finally, there is no way it could get any worse.
 Most of the problems that are present among non-Pashtuns are due to Pashtuns.
-In the past, pre-Afghanistan, the Persians/Tajiks, Uzbeks, Hazaras, Turkmans, etc. lived side by side in Khorasan.
-There was no threat of communism or terrorism.
+In the past, pre-Afghanistan, the Persians (Hazara, Tajik, Aymaq), Uzbeks, Turkmens, Nuristanis etc. lived side by side in Khorasan.
+There was no threat of Communism or Terrorism.
 Terror started with the first footsteps of Pashtun Abdalis.
 By separating the North and the South that is the first step towards change.
 Right now, there is no stability in the country and its people.
-Pashtuns and non-Pashtuns do not have anything in common—historically, culturally, etc.
+Pashtuns and non-Pashtuns do not have anything in common – neither historically or culturally.

-If Khorasan finally becomes independence – The Taliban would presumably keep trying to take over the whole country – but they would be handicapped by having something to lose in the South.
-North Afghanistan and allied forces could respond to continued Taliban attacks on the north by striking ‘Talibanistan’ in the South to discourage further attacks.
-Aid could be provided to the South in reward for no attacks occurring.
-The recent debate on the sanguinary demand of an independent Khorasan state has caused woes for the Karzai regime and its Pashtun partners.
-Though the demand for an independent Khorasan state has never been considered so strong and sacrosanct before the fall of the Taliban regime, foreign intervention strengthened the resolve of the Persians, Uzbek and Hazara communities to violently pursue their political agendas.
-Ten years ago, Persian groups re-introduced themselves as the direct descendants of the Aryans and claimed that all Persian-speaking people belong to them.
+If Khorasan finally becomes independent, the Taliban would presumably try to take over Khorasan as well, but they would be handicapped by having something to lose in the South, which would be the remaning part of Afghanistan.
+The Republic of Khorasan and NATO could respond to continued Taliban attacks on Khorasan by striking ‘Pashtunistan’ in order to discourage further attacks.
+Aid could be provided to the Pashtunistan in reward for no attacks occurring.
+The recent debate on the sanguinary demand of an independent Khorasan state had caused woes for the previous Karzai regime and its Pashtun partners.
+Though the demand for an independent Khorasan state has never been considered so strong and sacrosanct before the fall of the Taliban regime, foreign intervention strengthened the resolve of the Persians, Uzbek and Turkmen communities to violently pursue their political agendas.
+Ten years ago, Persian groups re-introduced themselves as the direct descendants of the Samanids and claimed that all ethnic Persians belong to them.
 Having associated with this interpretation of history, they want to establish an independent Khorasan state.
-Afghanistan is the country of the Pashtuns and not the Persian people.
+Afghanistan is the country of the Pashtuns and not the Persians.